amundi/active-biblio/docs/specs/database.md

 - Hardcopy:
     - "Location" -> To know where this sample is (deposit)
-    - "State" -> "Available", "Booked", "Rent", ...
+    - "State" -> "Available", "Booked", "Borrow", ...
     - Register who bring this hardcopy to allow him to get it back

 - Book: General description
-    - "Rental_days_limit" -> We can configure Rental_days_limit by books (if it's not unlimited)
+    - "borrow_days_limit" -> We can configure borrow_days_limit by books (if it's not unlimited)

 - Author/Category:
     - Match with a book